Domestic partnership: Overview

-Since the 2015 US Supreme Court's decision legalizing same-sex marriage, there have been fewer US domestic partnerships registered, but in many jurisdictions they are still allowed for couples of the same gender or different genders who don’t want to marry but still would like to be eligible for certain benefits.
+Since the 2015 US Supreme Court's decision legalizing same-sex marriage, there have been fewer US domestic partnerships registered, but in many jurisdictions they are still allowed for couples of the same gender or different genders who do not want to marry but still would like to be eligible for certain benefits.
 Many couples opt for a domestic partnership after comparing the potential tax consequences of being married.

 In the United States

 Origin of term in Californian municipalities

 In August 1979, gay rights activist Tom Brougham proposed a new category of relationship called "domestic partnership".
 Initially, the requirements were that only two people who resided together and were qualified to marry except that they were the same gender.
 Additional requirements were later added for the partners to maintain mutual financial responsibility and for both to be at least eighteen years old and able to enter into a legal contract.